 Midy’s work experience began in 1999 in Miami, FL where she worked for more than six years in public health communication for Golin, an international communication agency headquartered in Chicago.
-Here she was part the team that created the nationally recognized youth-led anti-tobacco movement, truth.
-After moving to Washington, D.C. in 2004, she joined the reputation management firm, Walker Marchant, and gained valuable experience in litigation communication for Fortune 500 companies such as Eli Lilly, Tyco, Arbitron and Best Buy.
+While there, she was part of the team that created the nationally recognized youth-led anti-tobacco movement, truth.
+After moving to Washington, D.C. in 2004, she joined the reputation management firm Walker Marchant, and gained valuable experience in litigation communication for Fortune 500 companies such as Eli Lilly, Tyco, Arbitron and Best Buy.

-In 2009, she became a small business owner and founded her own consultancy, aimed at building content curation strategies for reaching Hispanic audiences through social media.
-Her clients included the National Council of La Raza, AARP, AOL Latino/Huffington Post, Centers for Disease Control and the Hispanic Association on Corporate Responsibility.
+In 2009, she became a small-business owner and founded her own consultancy aimed at building content curation strategies for reaching Hispanic audiences through social media.
+Her clients included the National Council of La Raza, AARP, AOL Latino/Huffington Post, Centers for Disease Control and Prevention and the Hispanic Association on Corporate Responsibility.

-Midy received her B.A. in communications from the School of Journalism at Florida International University.
-She is an alumna of the National Hispana Leadership Institute’s Executive Leadership Program Class of 2011 and the U.S. Spain Council’s Hispanic Leaders Program Class of 2014.
-Fluent in Spanish and English, Midy has served as a panelist on CNN en Español, NTN and Univision; while providing thought leadership before groups at national conferences and forums.
-She is a member of the Diverse Environmental Leaders National Speakers Bureau and serves on several non-profit boards focused on National and local Latino communities.
+Midy received her Bachelor of Science in communications from the School of Journalism at Florida International University.
+She is an alumna of the National Hispana Leadership Institute’s Executive Leadership Program (Class of 2011) and the United States-Spain Council’s Hispanic Leaders Program (Class of 2014).
+She serves on several nonprofit boards, including the Alaska Wilderness League and the Latino Community Foundation of Colorado.
+She is also a member of the GreenLatinos network and the Diverse Environmental Leaders National Speakers’ Bureau.

-Midy was born in the Washington Heights neighborhood of New York City to Cuban immigrants and was raised in Miami, FL.
-She relocated to Denver, Colorado in 2014 after a decade in Washington.
+Midy was born in the Washington Heights neighborhood of New York City to Cuban immigrants and was raised in Miami.
+She now resides in Dallas after some time in Denver and a decade in Washington, D.C.